fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Let's just check out the data first.
 Right click on the `co-est2018-alldata` layer and "Open Attribute Table".
 Notice that our CSV file has loaded properly and contains lots of great data, like county name (the `CTYNAME` field), and the 2010 population (labeled as `CENSUS2010POP`) and various estimates for years since then.
 Take notice of the values in the `CTYNAME` field---they should look familiar.

 Now, open the attribute table for our original map of the counties (so you'll have two attribute tables open at once).
-You'll notice that it, too, contains a field (= column) listing all the county names, but in this file it's called `NAMELSAD`.
+You'll notice that it, too, contains a field (fields are columns) listing all the county names, but in this file it's called `NAMELSAD`.
 Our two datasets (the county geographic data and the population data) both have the county names, and it doesn't matter that one is labeled as `CTYNAME` and the other as `NAMELSAD` because we can see (from just browsing through them) that the data is _exactly_ the same (they both have county names with the same capitalization and the word "County" in each case.
 Because of this congruity, we can join these tables together so that we can visualize the population data on our county map.
 Close the attribute tables for now.

 ## Joining Datasets Together